norhe/vault-transit-rewrap-example/README.md

 In this example what would happen if we sent Vault data encrypted with the first or second version of the key (vault:v1 or vault:v2:asdf==)?
 Vault would refuse to decrypt the data as the key used is less than the minimum key version allowed.

 Luckily Vault provides an easy way of re-wrapping encrypted data when a key is rotated.
-Using the rewrap API endpoint a non-priveleged Vault user can send data encrypted with an older version of the key to have it re-encrypted with the latest version.
+Using the rewrap API endpoint a non-priveleged Vault entity can send data encrypted with an older version of the key to have it re-encrypted with the latest version.
 The application performing the re-wrapping never interacts with the decrypted data.
-The process of rolling the encryption key and rewrapping records could be completely automated.
+The process of rolling the encryption key and rewrapping records could (and should) be completely automated.
 Records could be updated slowly over time to lessen database load, or all at once at the time of rotation.
 The exact implementation will depend heavily on the needs of each particular organization or application.

 The following application demonstrates one possible way of doing this.